achraf-oujjir/achraf-oujjir/README.md

 </div>
 <br>

 I believe Graph Theory, Probabilities and Markov Chains are appliable in our daily life.
-We can't make the right decisions without the right data, and this is why it is important to have a data-centered thinking.
+We can't make the right decisions without the right data, and this is why it is important to have data-oriented thinking.
 This is the approach I try to embody in my career 💼, studies 🎓 and health 🏋️‍♂️.

 As much as I enjoy leveraging data in my personal life, I get the same joy when doing it on a larger scale with big clients as a **Cloud Data Consultant**.
-I build and optimize solid data platforms in the cloud for data solutions to ensure seamless data workflows and integrations.
+I build and optimize solid data platforms to ensure seamless workflows and integrations.
 My passion lies in optimizing data processes and enabling insightful analytics that support strategic decision-making and fuel business growth.

 ### Metadata 🗂️🏷️ :
 🥊 When I'm not exploring new tech, prepping for a cert or tackling leetcode problems, you'll find me boxing.
 It's a time for me when I let go of the steering wheel and allow my body to take control and move instinctively.